mhoye/city99/README.md

 Broken down, that command means "convert city99.txt to a console font, set my current console font to that font, and show me a table of all of its glyphs."

 On Debian, the default set of console fonts are in /usr/share/consolefonts/.
+If you copy city99.psu into that folder, you can set your console font with

+    setfont city99.psu

-If you copy city99.psu into that folder, you can set your console font with "setfont city99.psu" at anytime.
-If you'd like that to be the default setting for your user account, you can add "setfont city99.psu" to your .bashrc file, or whatever configuration file works for your shell of choice.
+at any time.
+If you'd like city99 to be the default for your user account you can append "setfont city99.psu" to your .bashrc file, or whatever configuration file works in your shell of choice.

 If you'd like to make a new console font the system default, then edit